 - Palmetto Protect and panel maintenance services available

-- Customer support conveniently available through live chat, phone, and email
+- Convenient customer support through live chat, phone, and email

 While any of the solar companies that earned a spot on this lineup are good choices for installing solar panels, our top pick, SunPower, ticks all the boxes with its nationwide service area, financing options, and 25-year complete warranty.
-Runner-up Sunpro Solar is quickly expanding across the country, and it prides itself on its customer service and financing plans.
+Our runner-up pick, ADT Solar, is quickly expanding across the country, and it prides itself on its customer service and financing plans.

 How We Chose the Best Solar Companies

 We looked at dozens of solar companies to find the top picks.
-We considered various factors, including a company’s coverage area, whether it offered a comprehensive warranty, and customer satisfaction.
+We considered various factors, including a company’s coverage area, customer satisfaction, and whether it offered a comprehensive warranty.
 The companies that made this list all offer monocrystalline panels, which are the most efficient on the market, meaning customers will receive a better return on investment.
 We also looked for companies with flexible financing options to make this investment more digestible.

-Before You Use One of the Best Solar Companies
+Before You Hire One of the Best Solar Companies

 Not every home is suitable for solar panel installation.
 Some roofs (and yards) simply don’t receive adequate direct sunlight to make the investment in solar panels feasible, which must be considered.

-Cost of Using One of the Best Solar Companies
+Cost of Hiring One of the Best Solar Companies

-Having solar panels professionally installed is an investment in a home and the environment, but it’s costly for most families.
-A typical price range is around $17,000 to $31,000, with $24,000 being the national average.
+Having solar panels professionally installed is an investment in a home and the environment, but it’s costly for most people.
+A typical price range is around $17,000 to $34,174, with $25,633 being the national average.

 Many things can affect the final cost of solar panels, including the steepness of the roof slope, the quality of the panels, and whether a grid-tie or stand-alone system is installed.
 Those who do not live within a solar company’s immediate service coverage area will likely pay an additional travel fee.
 Many companies offer financing options, including leases and loans, to make this investment more affordable.

-The Advantages of Using One of the Best Solar Companies
+The Advantages of Hiring One of the Best Solar Companies

 Installing solar panels—unless it’s in a limited capacity, such as a panel that operates a well or gate-opener—is a job for a qualified pro.
 Unfortunately, many fly-by-night solar installers are around that take advantage of a trusting homeowner.
-Hiring a reputable solar company, such as those in this lineup, comes with some distinct benefits, including:
+Hiring reputable local solar companies affords homeowners some distinct benefits, including:

-- Full service, including designing a plan, filing the paperwork, pulling the permit, and installing the panels.
+- Full service, including designing a plan, filing the paperwork, pulling the permit, and installing the panels; and

 - Long-term guarantees on materials, performance, and workmanship.

 Many homeowners want to go solar, but the high cost is a consideration despite investors’ increasing interest in buying solar stocks.
 The good news is that solar panel technology is growing while the expenses are dropping (slightly).
-Those seriously thinking about taking this eco-friendly step will likely have some questions about solar panels.
+Those who are seriously thinking about taking this eco-friendly step will likely have some questions about what will happen if they install solar panels.

 Q. Do solar companies service the equipment for free?